Dai Kan-Wa Jiten: Supplemental volumes

 Since the death of Tetsuji Morohashi in 1982 at the age of 99, Taishukan has published two Dai Kan-Wa Jiten augmentations that amount to Volumes 14 and 15.

-The 1990 Goi sakuin (語彙索引) allows searching for words in Morohashi by their pronunciation in modern kana spelling, instead of the historical system used in Volumes 1-13.
+The 1990 Goi sakuin (語彙索引) allows searching for words in Morohashi by their pronunciation in modern kana spelling, instead of the historical system used in Volumes 1–13.
 This index comprehensively lists every compound word listed in the main dictionary, including terms, phrases, and four-character idioms.
 Vocabulary is arranged in the standard gojūon (五十音) ordering of kana and is cited by volume and page numbers.

 The 2000 Hokan (補巻) adds some 800 main character entries, approximately 33,000 new vocabulary terms, novel readings of characters, variant characters, etc. This last volume includes four types of character indexes.
 Like the "Vocabulary Index", this supplement uses standard modern kana but also provides the historical equivalents.

 Other editions

-The (1962–1968) Zhongwen Da Cidian, sometimes called the Chinese Morohashi, is very similar in structure to Dai Kan-Wa Jiten and was one of the most comprehensive Chinese dictionaries available until 1993.
+The (1962–1968) Zhongwen Da Cidian, sometimes called the Chinese Morohashi, is very similar in structure to Dai Kan-Wa Jiten and was one of the most comprehensive Chinese dictionaries available until the publication of the Hanyu Da Cidian in 1993.

 In 1982, Taishukan published an abridged "family edition" of the Dai Kan-Wa Jiten.
 Their four-volume Kō Kan-Wa Jiten (広漢和辞典) enters 20,769 characters and some 120,000 words.
 It adds early oracle bone script and bronzeware script examples, and proposes hypothetical Old Chinese etymologies and word families.

 Kida Jun'ichirō wrote a Japanese book (1986) about the Dai Kan-Wa Jiten, and edited another (1994) about lexicographers that discusses Morohashi's contributions (chap.
 4) and Ishii's creation of characters (chap.
 11).

 In November 2018, Taishukan released an electronic edition of Dai Kan-Wa Jiten (for Windows PCs).